“We work together to change mindsets around equity and dismantling systemic oppression and racism.”

 Dr. Darnisa Amante-Jackson

-Dr. Darnisa Amante is an educational and racial equity strategist that is deeply committed to the study of culture; innovation; and adult development.
-Since earning her master’s degree in Anthropology from Brandeis University, and her doctorate from Harvard’s Educational Leadership Doctorate (Ed.L.D.), Dr. Amante has honed her knowledge of culture and adult development to transform organizational and school cultures on issues of equity; change management and re-design.
-Dr. Amante currently serves as the CEO of The Disruptive Equity Education Project (DEEP) and as system level leadership lecturer at Harvard’s Graduate School of Education.
+Dr. Darnisa Amante-Jackson is an educational and racial equity strategist that is deeply committed to the study of culture; innovation; and adult development.
+Since earning her master’s degree in Anthropology from Brandeis University, and her doctorate from Harvard’s Educational Leadership Doctorate (Ed.L.D.), Dr. Amante-Jackson has honed her knowledge of culture and adult development to transform organizational and school cultures on issues of equity; change management and re-design.
+Dr. Amante-Jackson currently serves as the CEO of The Disruptive Equity Education Project (DEEP) and as system level leadership lecturer at Harvard’s Graduate School of Education.

-With over 9 years of experience teaching in the classroom and serving as a socio-emotional learning (SEL) facilitator, Daisy deeply believes in the power of uniting people from diverse backgrounds and providing experiential opportunities for meaningful community building.
+With over 10 years of experience teaching in the classroom and serving as a socio-emotional learning (SEL) facilitator, Daisy deeply believes in the power of uniting people from diverse backgrounds and providing experiential opportunities for meaningful coalition building.
 After earning her undergraduate degree early at the University of California, Berkeley, in ethnic studies and international relations, she lived abroad in Nicaragua where she taught leadership and environmental education.
 She continues to work in Central America twice a year with global student workshops through the World Leadership School.
-Daisy has her master’s degree in education from St. Mary’s College and her Montessori certifications for 1st-12th grade.
-Currently at Harvard University’s Graduate School of Education, Daisy is studying educational leadership in dismantling systemic racism and creating equitable opportunities for all students.
+Daisy has her master’s degree in education from St. Mary’s College and four Montessori certifications for 1st-12th grade education.
+Daisy teaches a course called “Leading for Equity” at Harvard University’s Graduate School of Education and partners with local schools in the Boston area to dismantle systemic racism and create equitable opportunities for all students.
 As DEEP’s Director of Equity Curriculum and Education she is, first and foremost, the holder of the practice, the toolkit, and the workshop impact.